martin-stepwolf/laravel8-livewire-publications/README.md

 ### Backend testing

-There are some test for Models and Controller, Jetstream also has its tests about its features, this project **was not worked with Test-Driven-Testing due to Livewire**, this is a different way to work.
-All this test you can run it with:
+There are some test for Models and Controller, Jetstream also has its tests about its features, for Livewire components there are not tests.
+You can run available tests with:

 ```
 sail artisan test